Is There “Live” After COVID?

 Due to the pandemic, the live music industry is facing the biggest disruption ever.
-Booking agencies, musicians, bands and organizers are trying to come up with new ideas and ways to fill the void that cancelled gigs, postponed tours and annulled open airs have left: metal camping events, live stream shows – and so-called “distancing concert.”
-But are they a serious option?
+Booking agencies, musicians, bands and organizers have tried to come up with new ideas to fill the void that cancelled gigs, postponed tours and annulled open airs have left.
+Six Feet Under–six feet apart: Are social distancing concerts really an option?

-On August 13th I attended my first ever “distancing concert” – and my first metal show after the virus put a halt on all live music events, including the big summer festivals.
-Nobody knows what is going to happen next, but some predictions are pretty dull.
+On August 13th I attended my first metal show after the virus put a halt on all live music events, including the big summer festivals.
+Nobody knows what is going to happen next, but predictions are pretty dull.
 Surely most of you miss spending your weekends at concerts, as much as I do.
 But that’s vanities in comparison to the hardship that countless people are facing, whose livelihood depends on live music shows.

 Before showtime, people gathered at the entrance area of the venue, where drinks were being sold.
 Some sat at benches drinking beer or eyeing the football match that aired on the big screen outside.
 As no drinks were being sold inside, guests had to bring their drinks inside to their table.
 Yes, table.
 Everybody, without exceptions, was required to sit down to watch the show.